Skip to Content

 That’s because it’s in the east of the country not far from the border with Slovenia.
 It’s quite a trip if you’re visiting from one of the other places listed here but it’s worth it if you do.

-As a city with a rich history, there are plenty of things to do in Trieste.
-Checking out the impressive square, Piazza Unità d’Italia and the seafront should be at the top of your list.
+As a city with a rich history, especially during World War II, there are plenty of things to do in Trieste.
+Checking out the impressive square, Piazza Unità d’Italia, the fine architecture here and the seafront should be at the top of your list.

-Trieste might not be the most well-known place in Northern Italy but there’s a lot to see if you do visit.
+Trieste might not be one of the most well-known places to visit in Northern Italy but there’s a lot to see if you do visit.

 Rimini